KrauseFx/krausefx.com/_drafts/trusting-sdks.md

 **HTTP**: Unencrypted traffic, anybody in the same network (WiFi or Ethernet) can easily listen to the packets.
 It’s very straight-forward to do on unencrypted WiFi networks, but it’s actually almost as easy to do so on a protected WiFi or Ethernet network.
 There is no way for your computer to verify the packets came from the host you requested data from; Other computers can receive packets before you, open and modify them and send the modified version to you.

 **HTTPs**: With HTTPs traffic other hosts in the network can still listen to your packets, but can’t open them.
 They still get some basic metadata like the host name, but no details (like the body, full URL, …).
 Additionally your client also verifies that the packets came from the original host and that no one on the way there modified the content.
-HTTPs is based on SSL.
+HTTPs is based on TLS.

 ### How a browser switches from HTTP to HTTPS